 Stata Example Using the Analytic Weight.
 The following is an example of code that should be used in Stata to weight the data and calculate standard errors that account for the NHATS complex sample design.
-In this example, the Round 1 analytic weight is used, but the user would simply replace that with the weight appropriate for the particular analysis.
-Note that the svy prefix subpop() option should be used when performing subpopulation estimation.
+Note that the svy prefix and subpop() option should be used when performing subpopulation estimation.